Smoke

 According to the Government's 2019 Clean Air Strategy, domestic solid fuel, which includes burning wood and coal, is responsible for 38% of PM2.5 pollution in the UK.

-To protect air quality and the health of residents Smoke Control Orders are in force throughout the borough.
+To protect air quality and the health of residents smoke control orders are in force throughout the borough.
 These were introduced to phase out the burning of solid fuel on domestic appliances and improve air quality.

 Update cookies preferences